netarchivesuite/webdanica/webapp_install.md

 ## harvesting-workflow-configuration
 The below configuration defines how to construct the single seed harvests prepared and run by the harvesting worklow.
 All these settings are necessary to enable the harvesting-workflow.
-Furthemore, the schedule defined by harvesting.schedule, and the template defined by harvesting.template must exist in the local netarchivesuite system, otherwise the harvestworkflow will be disabled
+Furthermore, the schedule defined by harvesting.schedule, and the template defined by harvesting.template must exist in the local netarchivesuite system, otherwise the harvestworkflow will be disabled

+When the harvestWorkflow is enabled, it will harvest maxSingleSeedHarvests (5 in the sample configuration below) in a row, one after the other, and then write a harvestlog with the successfull harvests to the harvestLogDir (/home/harvestlogs/ in the sample configuration below).

+The harvestLogs are made writeable by all, so the automatic-workflow can remove the harvestlogs during its processing

 ```
 <maxSingleSeedHarvests>5</maxSingleSeedHarvests>